Fail with class

 helper functions must be implemented from scratch.
 A slightly simpler approach would be to

-use a newtype
+use a newtype wrapper around Either:

 newtype Fail a = Fail {runFail :: Either String a}